 Specifically, Slow Food can help produce inventories of local, indigenous and underutilized species that are potentially important to food security, thus supporting FAO’s role in revaluing and promoting neglected crops.

 The two organizations will promote animal welfare as a primary element to add value to animal products and boost incomes for farmers and others in the food chain.
-Slow Food’s role here will be to develop and promote specific guidelines and tools for the implementation of best practices.
+Slow Food’s role here would be to develop and promote specific guidelines and tools for the implementation of best practices.

 FAO will identify synergies and areas of collaboration within ongoing initiatives, possibly including the Hunger-Free Africa initiative grouping the African Union, FAO and Brazil’s Instituto Lula.
 This initiative aims to eradicate hunger from the continent starting with four countries – Angola, Ethiopia, Malawi and Niger.